Menu

 The pension service is similar; however, any savings above £10,000 is assumed you earn £1 for every £500 above £10,000, which pushes your income up, thus reducing the number of pension credits you receive.

-If you’re releasing a significant cash lump sum through equity release, it can mean you’d lose entitlement to pension credits and with that, all the additional perks that come with it.
+If you release a significant cash lump sum through equity release, you may lose entitlement to pension credits and all the associated perks.

 Additional savings with pension credit include free dental care, a free TV licence when you reach 75, the Warm Home Discount, grants for boiler care etc.